MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 ```

-Copy the resulting HTML file to your local machine with `scp` from the command line (Mac/Linux) or *WinSCP* on Windows.
+Copy the resulting HTML file to your local machine.
 Have a look at the QC report with your favourite browser.

 After inspecting the output, it should be clear that we need to do some trimming.